Report: Bernie Sanders Briefed that Russia Trying to Help His Campaign

 — Donald J. Trump (@realDonaldTrump) February 21, 2020

-In February 2018, then-special counsel Robert Mueller’s office criminally charged 13 Russians three Russian entities for interfering in the 2016 election.
+In February 2018, then-special counsel Robert Mueller’s office criminally charged 13 Russians and three Russian entities for interfering in the 2016 election.
 The 37-page indictment alleged that the Russians’ activities “included supporting the presidential campaign of then-candidate Donald J Trump … and disparaging Hillary Clinton,” his failed Democrat White House rival.
+The 2016 Trump campaign denied colluding with Russia and Rod Rosenstein, then-deputy attorney general, said that the indictment made “no allegation… that any American had any knowledge” of Russia’s efforts.
+In March 2019, the Mueller investigation concluded that no criminal conspiracy occurred between the Trump campaign and Moscow.

 .